valchkou/cassandra-driver-mapping/README.md

     mappingSession.delete(entity);

-Very simple, isn't it.
-Right, no mapping files, no scripts.
-You don't have to generate your scripts to create the Table and Indexes for the Entity.
+Very simple, isn't it?
+Exactly, no mapping files, no scripts, no configuration files.
+You don't have to worry about creating the Table and Indexes for your Entity.
-All is built-in and taken care.
-If tables and indexes do not yet exist they will be automatically created when you fist use entity.
+All is built-in and taken care of.
+If table and indexes do not yet exist they will be automatically created when you fist use of the entity.
 If you add or remove property on you entity it will be automatically synchronized with C*.

 Features